clvre/clvre/README.md

 dr habit died..
 For your SINS

-i won't ever make a strawpage but i will put that i'm an adult and that i like scp + marine biology come ask me about both i will gladly go on. i also like ultrakill, smile for me, mouthwashing, hollow knight, house md and desperate housewives
+i won't ever make a strawpage but i will put that i'm an adult and that i like scp + marine biology come ask me about both i will gladly go on. i also like ultrakill, smile for me, mouthwashing, hollow knight, house md and desperate housewives.

+i'm also going into nursing. my github bio is accurate. be ready.